IBM-Swift/TodoList-CouchDB/README.md

 You can attempt to complete the whole process with the following command:

    ```
-   ./config.sh all <imageName>
+   ./config.sh all <clusterName> <imageName>
    ```

 Or, you can follow the step-by-step instructions below.

-1. Install the Cloud Foundry CLI tool and the IBM Containers plugin for CF with the following
+1. Install the Cloud Foundry CLI tool and the IBM Containers plugin for CF, and configure the necessary CLI tools with the following

    ```
    ./config.sh install-tools
+   ./config.sh config-cli
    ```

 2. Ensure you are logged in with